DarrenJiang13/Fingertip-RspPI4/ConfigurationTutorials/ConfigurationTutorial.md

   sudo cp bcm2711-rpi-4-b.dtb /etc/flash-kernel/dtbs
   sudo apt-get upgrade
   ```
-  4. You will not see the error message again.
+  4. You will not see the error message any more.

 ## 3. install opencv